Belinda here : )

 I think you develop your own managing strategies for getting through each day.
 We had certain routines, one being, before we started walking each day, we would go through the warmup exercises that I use before my Qigong practice.
 Another example, Anthony and I would stop, take our packs off, sit down and rest at least every 1.5 - 2.0 hours.
 I was a stickler for this, especially in the beginning as Anthony quite liked just hiking on.
 On a more personal level, one of mine was reciting some very beautiful words I had come across....here is the story about the words.

-When we started from Cape Reinga, we were staying with my sister Ria who lives in Northland - she kindly delivered us to Cape Reinga.
+When we started from Cape Reinga, we were staying with my sister Ria who lives in Northland - she kindly drove us to Cape Reinga.
 The night before we left her home, I noticed a blessing on her wall and it insisted it should come with us on our adventure.
 The blessing is by John O’Donahue who was an Irish poet, author, priest and Hegelian philosopher.
 I learned this blessing by heart and every single day of walking, I recited it - very often more than once a day.
 At times when I found myself having to ‘dig deep’, for whatever reason, my blessing would be there - I truly found it helpful.
 Beannacht means blessing and here it is…..

 On the day when